rogerdahl/cuda-collatz/README.md

 See [Wikipedia - Collatz Conjecture](http://en.wikipedia.org/wiki/Collatz_conjecture) and [On the 3x + 1 problem](http://www.ericr.nl/wondrous/index.html) for more information about this intriguing mathematical problem.

-I think this might be the world's fastest single chip Collatz Delay Record calculator.
+I think this might be the world's fastest single chip Collatz [Delay Records](#delay-record) calculator.
 With starting numbers in the 64 bit range, this app checks around 8 billion numbers per second for Delay Records on a GTX570 graphics card.

 ## Glossary